cynic991/statelessvault/README.md

 "cv cvccv cvc cvcvccv"
 ]
 };

 Stateless Vault template is a string of characters, where each character identifies a certain character class.
 As such, the template spesificies that the output password should be formed by substituing each of the template's character class charcters by a chosen character from character class.

-// The password character mapping
-// c in template becomes bcdfghjklmnpqrstvwxyz USER.passchars = {
+USER.passchars = {
 V: "AEIOU",
 C: "BCDFGHJKLMNPQRSTVWXYZ",